jugglinmike/command-the-command-line/src/material/scripting/index.md

 stop and modify our plan as necessary.

 Shell scripts do not require step-by-step verification by default.
-They will execute each coommand in series, usually faster than we can perceive.
+They will execute each command in series, usually faster than we can perceive.
 This is largely the point, but it forces us to be explicit about how exceptional circumstances should be handled.